Judensau at the choir stalls of Cologne Cathedral: Location

 The choir stall of Cologne Cathedral consists of wooden seats.
 Two longitudinal rows of them are installed each on the northern and southern side of the cathedral choir, just in front of the chancel screens.
 The front rows are divided in two equal parts each, to provide access to the row behind.

 The woodcarvings of Judensau and of the blood libel are shown on the eastern, i.e. on the right hand side of the northern walkway.
 This area is normally roped-off, and may only be accessed on special occasions with a tour guide.

 Manufacture

 The choir stall of Cologne Cathedral is with 104 seats one of the largest in Germany.
-It was carved from 1308 to 1311 by craftsmen, whose names are not known anymore.
+It was carved from 1308 to 1311 by unknown craftsmen.
 The interior construction of the choir was completed by 1300, when the vaults were finished.
 The interior decoration was built subsequently, until the choir was inaugurated on 27 September 1322.

 Some of the 500 figures and ornaments were made by craftsmen from the Paris area or the Lorraine, who were specialised in stone masonry and/or wood carving.
 Others show by a mix-up of styles and their blunt finish that they were made by laborers or apprentices.

 The Judensau and the other two wood carvings were probably made by a local man due to their unelaborate design and the unusual motif.